alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_056_eng.md

 "That's all"

 That's all it was (laugh).
 Since they said "mail is OK," I'll clear it up by having them send documents and responding.
 Ah, what a relief (laugh).
 I'm really not good with tax offices (bitter laugh).
 Well then.

 Around 1990 when we were making *Tenjou-hen Uchuu Kouji*, it was naturally still "cel animation filmed on film," and at that time anime photography used both 16mm and 35mm film.

 16mm and 35mm refer to the width of the film.
 Since film has continuous holes (perforations) on both sides for shooting and projection, the actual image area is even smaller, but back then TV works used 16mm film while theatrical works used 35mm.
-With larger image area, image density is higher, and 35mm film, being about 4 times the area of 16mm, was naturally suited for large screens like movie theaters.
-Color reproduction was also better with 35mm.
+With larger image area, image density is higher, and 35mm film, being about 4 times the area of 16mm, was naturally suited for large screens like movie theatres.
+Colour reproduction was also better with 35mm.

 *Tenjou-hen Uchuu Kouji* was shot on this 35mm film.
 Not just *Tenjou-hen Uchuu Kouji* but all Toei Doga OVA works at the time should have been 35mm.
 Basically, TV works that aired once and were done, versus video works intended for repeated viewing, were treated like theatrical works.